-The Mobility Package I contains numerous new rules for the posting of professional drivers, access to the market and the profession as well as for social legislation.
+Mobility Package I contains numerous new rules for the posting of professional drivers, access to the market and the profession as well as for social legislation.
 The intention is to prepare the ground for a safer, more efficient and socially responsible road transport sector in the future.
 The Package also eliminates unclear rules that have resulted in different legal interpretations and enforcement practices in the individual Member States, thus providing more legal clarity across the EU.

 Prohibition to spend the regular weekly rest period in the vehicle

-Secure parking areas
+Safe and secure parking areas

-Improving the safety of parking spaces is also part of the Mobility Package Part I. It obliges the European Commission to ensure that professional drivers in road freight and passenger transport have easy access to information on safe and secure parking spaces.
+Improving the safety of parking spaces is also part of the Mobility Package I. It obliges the European Commission to ensure that professional drivers in road freight and passenger transport have easy access to information on safe and secure parking spaces.
 To this end, the European Commission will publish a list of certified parking spaces with the following features:

-- detection and prevention of unauthorised intrusion;
+- detection and prevention of unauthorized intrusion;

 - appropriate lighting and visibility;